-1. Rule 115(1) sets out the general rule that witness evidence should be given orally, as that is the best means to enable it to be evaluated effectively.
+- 1. Rule 115(1) sets out the general rule that witness evidence should be given orally, as that is the best means to enable it to be evaluated effectively.
 While this Rule provides that such evidence may initially be received in writing, this should be treated with caution and only be accepted exceptionally (See Rule 18).
-Such written evidence may however prove beneficial in complex litigation, and may promote better case management.172

-2. Rule 115(2) is related to Rule 114(2).
-The use of videoconferencing or similar devices may help to reduce litigation cost and delay.
+Such written evidence may however prove bene-ficial in complex litigation, and may promote better case management.21 - 2.
+Rule 115(2) is related to Rule 114(2).
+The use of video-conferencing or similar devices may help to reduce litigation cost and delay.
 It may thus also promote proportionality.
 It is important to stress, however, that the principle of immediacy will not be fully satisfied when a witness does not appear in person before the court.
-Therefore, appearance in person and via video-conferencing should not be viewed as being equivalent; the latter is subsidiary to the prior.

-3. Rule 115(3) accommodates different legal traditions concerning witness examination.
+Therefore, appearance in person and via video-conferencing should not be viewed as being equivalent; the latter is subsidiary to the prior. - 3.
+Rule 115(3) accommodates different legal traditions concerning witness examination.
 A party's right to put questions directly to a witness is of paramount importance.
 It is recognised by many legal systems.
 According to the European Court of Human Rights, parties have a right to put supplemental questions to witnesses.
-As such the exercise of this right must not be undermined by the court through, for instance, excessive case management.173 This has to be stressed in situations where the questioning is carried through via an intermediary, for instance, when protecting children.
+As such the exercise of this right must not be undermined by the court through, for instance, excessive case management.22 This has to be stressed in situations where the questioning is carried through an intermediary, for instance, when protecting children.
+In some jurisdictions a witness may be required to produce documents.
+Such provisions are not in principle incompatible with this Rule; orders for access to evidence under Rule 100 and following may also serve to this purpose.

-172 See Arts.
+21 See Arts.
 4.4 - 4.10 of the IBA Rules of Evidence